nullromo/commander-primer/README.md

 Now you should see all the cards show up.
 Scroll down to the bottom of the list and use the `Create new subsection` button to create a new category of card for your deck.
 For example, create a category called "Ramp."

-There's a slightly funny thing with Deckstats where the checkboxes do not show up properly.
+There's a slightly funny thing with Deckstats where the checkboxes do not show up at first.
 Go to the bottom of the list and click the `Select:` button to reveal a column of checkboxes next to all the card names.

 | Create a new category within your deck, use the `Select:` button, and use the `Edit(#)` button |
 |-|